sulav063/CyberSecurity/6. Linux Essentials/Linux Commands/Shell Scripting.md

 ---
 ---

-## title: System Commands in Shell Scripting
-created: 2025-07-30
-tags: [shell, scripting, linux, commands, practical]

-## 🖥️ What Are System Commands in Shell Scripting?
+## What Are System Commands in Shell Scripting?

 System commands are built-in or external utilities provided by the Linux/Unix operating system.
 These commands allow you to manage system-level tasks like checking the user, hostname, OS, and network configuration.